What you need to know about postnatal exercise

 + Stick to abdominal breathing exercises, but ramp up the difficulty

-I hear you… you may want to hear about a “real” postnatal workout now… You may also think that you need something more dynamic than breathing exercises to recover, heal your DR, and flatten your tummy!
+I hear you… you may want to hear about a “real” postnatal workout now… You want to lose the post pregnancy belly and you may think that you need something more dynamic than breathing exercises to recover, heal your DR, and flatten your tummy!
 Unfortunately, we often underestimate the importance and effectiveness of breathing exercises, and the fact they appear so passive doesn’t do justice to their stunning efficiency!
 Stay with me and you’ll realize the incredible impact that these postnatal exercises can have in your life.
 I’m not just talking about external changes, they will also lead to tremendous internal changes and well being improvements.
 You may become addicted to them.
-To give you an idea I have over 80 different abdominal breathing exercises – and I still practice them daily!
+I'm a Mom working out, and to give you an idea I have over 100 different abdominal breathing exercises – and I still practice them daily!

 + Re-train your body to do the things you love – start slowly and progressively